pryv/config-template-pryv.io/pryv.io/single-node/UPDATE-TO-CENTRALIZED.md

 - DOMAIN: register/conf/register.json - dns:domain
 - REGISTER_ADMIN_KEY: register.json - auth:authorizedKeys (the one with the role "admin")
-- LICENSE_NAME: new - obtain your code from your Pryv tech contact
 - TEMPLATE_VERSION: new - do not edit
 - EVENT_TYPES_URL: core.json - eventTypes:sourceURL
 - TRUSTED_APPS: core.json - auth:trustedApps